Machine Relations

 Can you guarantee a Perplexity citation?

 No. Perplexity does not publish a deterministic citation formula.
 You can improve retrieval fit, source quality, structure, and authority, but you cannot honestly guarantee that a page will be cited in a specific answer.
+Anyone claiming guaranteed placement is selling certainty they do not have.

-Does schema help Perplexity citations?
+Does schema markup help Perplexity citations?

 Is this just GEO?